Endometriosis Excision Surgery | Robotic Endo Excision Specialist | Dr Steven Vasilev | Los Angeles

 Surgical excision of endometriosis is a cornerstone of endometriosis treatment.
 It is more effective than burning or “fulgurating” endometriosis implants.
 For the reasons listed on this page, a gynecologic oncologist can be critical to consult with.
 Dr. Steve Vasilev is a world-renowned expert and teacher in complex pelvic surgery, having taught on the faculty of four major Southern California universities, including UCLA and USC.
 With over 30 years of experience in minimally invasive laparoscopy and robotics, he is an alpha level uber expert for delicate work on the ureters, bowel and bladder and supports endo-excision surgeons in the greater Los Angeles, Santa Monica, Marina del Rey and Beverly Hills areas as needed.
 A limited number of patients are accepted directly by application only, strictly for advanced and re-operative endo excision surgery cases.

-Robotic endometriosis excision surgery or XiREX is the surgical approach of choice at our Institute due to superior 3-D optics and wristed instruments, which facilitate as meticulous and precise a surgery as possible.
+Robotic endometriosis excision surgery or XiREX is the surgical approach of choice at our Center due to superior 3-D optics and wristed instruments, which facilitate as meticulous and precise a surgery as possible.
 We strongly support this approach over standard laparoscopy with its inherently inferior 2-D “flat” optics and non-flexible instruments.
 This leads to far fewer complications, excellent outcomes and ultra-fast recovery, even for advanced cases.
 As a referral center we have performed more complex advanced excision and re-excision surgeries than anyone in the area and accept patients from other states and countries.

 Rapid Recovery XiREX Advanced Endo-Excision